-SDoC (Suppliers Declaration of Conformity): Applies to most receivers, personal computers and peripherals, and residential Part 18 devices.
+SDoC (Suppliers Declaration of Conformity): This applies to most receivers, personal computers and peripherals, and residential Part 18 devices.

 In response, FCC devised an alternate authorization process that was intended to remedy these problems.
 In Docket 98-68 (12/17/98), TCBs were established, and FCC designated the initial group of TCBs in June 2000.
 Without replacing the existing FCC approval process, the new process uses private entities (designated by FCC) to issue transmitter and telecom certifications.
 Manufacturers have the choice of using either FCC or TCBs to certify products.
 TCBs function like FCC by certifying a product based on the test results of one representative sample.
 The TCB authorization process also parallels the product certification processes in other countries—an essential step in the MRA process.
 The FCC rules governing TCB designation and operation are found in 47 CFR 2.960 and 2.962.